iam-vl/snbox/zzz-info/c04-mysql-setup01.md

 ```
 >**Note:**
 >*Heavy load notice: Go uses a pool of many db connections.\
->When used the first tiome the pre stmt gets createwd on a db connection.
+>When used the first tiome the prep'd stmt gets createwd on a db connection.
 >Sql.stmt remembers the connection.
 If it closes -> have to reprepare
 >For the most part, simple Exec, Query, QueryRow are a good starting point